-Kohlrabi is a vegetable that you find in German speaking regions.
-It is a crunchy bulb that comes in white and purple and can be eaten raw or cooked.
-I love eating it raw, peeled and sliced, it is great with dips.
-It has a juicy, crunchy flavor and tastes like cabbage and radishes combined.
-It looses it sharp bite once you cook it.
-I buy it in the states whenever I see it.
+Kohlrabi is a vegetable that you find in German-speaking regions.
+It is a crunchy bulb that comes in white and purple, and can be eaten raw or cooked.
+I love eating it raw, peeled and sliced, and it is great with dips.
+It has a juicy, crunchy flavor that tastes like cabbage and radishes combined.
+It looses it's sharp bite once you cook it.
+I buy it in the USA whenever I see it, because it is so hard to find.
 Kohlrabi is also used in Indian cuisine.
-Kohlrabi with meatballs is German comfort food and they are many variations of this recipe.
+Kohlrabi with meatballs is a German comfort food (and there are many variations of this recipe).

 The easiest jam ever, I promise, no fuss, no mess, just let it bake in the oven.
 Once in a while you can take a peek.
 Don't be tempted to stir before you have quite bit of liquid in the pan.
 My mom told me that she never stirred because she was too busy doing other things.
 I stirred at the end mashing the fruit.
 I wanted to incorporate the plum skins into the jam.
 A word of caution, this jam is tart and I mean tart.
 You might want to consider increasing the sugar.
 I like having different kinds of jam in the house.
 At Christmas this one will be a treat on French brie or cream cheese.

 I made another small batch with plums and blackberries using more sugar.
 This one turned out sweeter, more like a traditional jam and my husband liked it.

 I made this tart twice, once with apricots and another time with blackberries.
 It is a rich tasty tart that everyone loves.
 The marzipan mix becomes a rich custard.
 If you like marzipan you will like this tart.

 This topping or sauce is one of my favorite dishes